 Real Talk is the only healthy approach to conversations that matter.
 It is honest, strong, and candid.
 Real talkers master constructive feedback and take a collaborative approach to solving issues.
 They are open to other perspectives and seek understanding before jumping to judgement.

-Three key skills are lacking for those in your team who default to Black, Back, or Sweet Talk:
+Three key skills are lacking for those in your team who default to Sour, Back, or Sweet Talk: